 Certification programs prepare individuals to apply for a certification or licensure from a third party, which normally imposes experiences and requirements beyond university credits.
 These additional program requirements develop appropriate competencies in specific areas of specialization.

 A certificate is not a certification but rather a formal, credit-based credential that indicates completion of a program of study that does not culminate in a degree or qualify the individual for certification.

 A letter of completion is a statement of recognition designated on the academic record to indicate completion of an organized set of courses or short program of study, not culminating in a degree, certificate or certification.

 Although most graduate students at California University are enrolled in degree programs, there are opportunities to take some graduate classes as a non-degree student for personal or professional growth without pursuing a graduate degree.

 Admitted non-degree students may take only a limited number of credits.
 Completion of these courses does not automatically lead to admission to a degree or certification program.
 Applicants interested in further exploration must reapply (fee waived).

 Graduate students from other universities (sometimes known as "visiting students") may take courses at California University.
 Visiting students are responsible for knowing and adhering to the transfer policies of their home institutions.

 Students holding undergraduate degrees from a Canadian college or university need only submit their official transcripts directly to the Graduate School.
 If they are similar to the materials from the United States model, they will be evaluated locally.
 If not, students will be required to comply with the above international student policy.

 Acceptance into the University Does Not Imply Receipt of a Graduate Assistantship

-International students should contact the dean of the School of Graduate Studies and Research regarding graduate assistantships and the Financial Aid Office regarding other financial options.
+International students who are interested may contact the School of Graduate Studies and Research regarding graduate assistantships and the Financial Aid Office regarding financial options.